PRIVACY POLICY

 Specifically, subject to your applicable privacy legislation, your right of access may include:

 Where processing of your personal information is based on your consent, you have the right to withdraw it at any time.
-For example, if you no longer wish to receive electronic communications, you can use the ‘unsubscribe’ link provided in our emails or contact us directly and we will stop sending you communications.
+For example, if you no longer wish to receive electronic marketing communications, you can use the ‘unsubscribe’ link provided in our emails, text the STOP number in our text messages, or contact us directly and we will stop sending you communications.
 Please note that the withdrawal of your consent will not affect the lawfulness of processing based on your consent as carried out before such withdrawal.

 Where personal information is subject to restriction in this way, we will only process it with your consent or to establish, exercise or defend legal claims, in accordance with local legislation.